jar-evans/iterative_lib/README.md

 # iterative_methods
-Implementation of the Gauss-Seidal and Jacobi iterative methods in Julia
+Implementation of the Gauss-Seidal, SOR, Jacobi and weighted Jacobi iterative methods in Julia